 - Serious improper conduct (including any kind of harassment)

 - Failure to comply with legal/ regulatory obligations

-Policy should not be used in place of the Company grievance procedures or be a route for raising malicious or unfounded allegations against colleagues.
+The policy should not be used in place of the Company grievance procedures or be a route for raising malicious or unfounded allegations against colleagues.

 To ensure that this Policy is adhered to, and to assure that the concern will be acted upon seriously, the Company will:

-- Ensure that the Whistle blower and/or the person processing the Protected Disclosure is not victimized for doing so
+- Ensure that the Whistle Blower and/or the person processing the Protected Disclosure is not victimized for doing so

 - Treat victimization as a serious matter, including initiating disciplinary action on such person/(s)